Tales of the Talladega Curse ~ 2018

 Moving along to the spring of 2006, two fans in the campgrounds of the Talladega infield were electrocuted while setting up a metal flagpole.
 It’s a customary practice in the infield for fans to do that, so they can fly banners announcing to the world their favorite driver.
 Unfortunately for those two men, their flagpole came in contact with high voltage wires and Talladega claimed yet two more unsuspecting victims.
 I doubt their families found much consolation in the fact that no drivers were killed in the "Big One" on lap 10 of the May Day race.

 On November 1, 2009, we learned that despite all attempts toward the contrary, cars still can and will fly, given the proper impetus.
 Contact between Brad Keselowski and Carl Edwards sent Carl's #99 flipping wildly upside down and sideways into the catch fence, bringing back yet another eerie reminder of Bobby Allison's similar flight back in 1987.
-In the later incident, the catch fence held and no spectators were injured.
-It was just Talladega, reminding us that she is alive and well… and possibly cursed.
+In the later incident, the catch fence held up better, but not perfectly.
+Seven fans sustained minor injuries in the incident, and Blake Bobbitt, 17, was airlifted to a hospital with a broken jaw after being struck by debris.

 As always, I view the race at Talladega with trepidation.
 All of my friends are quite familiar with the fact that I inhale at the green flag and exhale at the checkers.
 In between, I am a devoted, card-carrying member of the white-knuckle brigade.
 Next Sunday will be no exception.
 Perhaps it's some sort of fascination with horror or fear that insists I watch racing at Talladega; for sure and certain, I don't enjoy it.
 As always, I'll be praying for the drivers… not just for one driver, but for every one of them brave enough to go out there and risk his or her life for my "entertainment."
 Somehow, that word refuses to fit this track, though the word "cursed" seems to fit perfectly.